Close

 In their teenage years, children may want to become more independent.
 However, granting them the freedom to fully explore the internet may prove to be a challenge for you.

-Teenagers may want to expose themselves to many forms of content that are deemed inappropriate — violent video content, aggressive games, 18+ (R) rated content, pornographic images, etc.
+Teenagers may want to expose themselves to many forms of content that are deemed inappropriate—violent video online, aggressive online games, 18+ (R) rated content, pornographic images, etc.

 Although granting your child the freedom to explore, you may still want to keep certain provisions in place to ensure they’re not overexposed to content that you’re not comfortable with them viewing.

-In this instance, you can still apply the range of tools we’ve discussed previously — most notably the parental control apps and functions.
-This will give you peace of mind to give you teenage child the privacy they desire whilst using the internet, with the fear of them accessing malicious content online.
+In this instance, you can still apply the range of tools we’ve discussed previously—most notably the parental control apps and functions.
+This will give you peace of mind to give your teenage child the privacy they desire whilst using the internet, with the fear of them accessing malicious content online.

 Your Child & Internet Safety: The Bottom Line